Cocos-BCX/1808/README.md

 ## COCOS 1808 Standard

-   Combining the needs of gaming industry, we reviewed a number of existing non-homogeneous digital asset standards and defined BCX-NHAS-1808 to be the one to standardize all non-homogeneous digital assets that published and circulated on the BCX chain.
+   Combining the needs of gaming industry, we reviewed a number of existing non-homogeneous digital asset standards and defined COCOS 1808 to be the one to standardize all non-homogeneous digital assets that published and circulated on the BCX chain.

 ### Features
 #### Universally Used Unique Value Expression